tokio-rs/website/content/blog/2019-10-scheduler.md

 The article discusses user-space schedulers, i.e., schedulers that run on top of operating system threads (which, in turn, are powered by a kernel land scheduler).
-The Tokio scheduler executes Rust futures, which can be though of as "asynchronous green threads".
+The Tokio scheduler executes Rust futures, which can be thought of as "asynchronous green threads".
 This is the [M:N threading][mn] pattern where many user land tasks are multiplexed on a few operating system threads.